Ezejosue/Ezejosue/README.md

 ##### About me:

-- 🎓Recent computer science graduate from UNC - Chapel Hill
+- 🎓I am currently studying an engineering degree in computer science
 - 🎶I love music of all kinds
 - 👨‍💻Coming soon a professional in cybersecurity